-Regardless of your budget being lavish, mid-range, or shoestring, the adaptability of UX ensures that there is always potential for value addition.
+Regardless of your budget being lavish, mid-range, or shoestring, the adaptability of UX ensures that there is always the potential for value addition.
 A low budget might bring you quick-fixes or overviews of where things stand, whereas a larger budget allows expansive and detailed solutions.
-No matter where your budget stands, any level of UX integration will yield result in terms of improvements to your product or service.
+No matter where your budget stands, any level of UX integration will yield results in terms of improvements to your product or service.

 2) Ideating and Testing: This stage covers the creation of possible solutions that will meet business needs and user needs, zeroing in on the ones which would be viable on all grounds.
-It begins with high volume of ideas through sketching and experimentation and narrowing down the possible approaches to one or two to develop further and test starting with paper prototypes, developing further on to digital wireframes and clickable prototypes.
-Quick fixes here would include a guerilla-style testing of paper sketches and running some informal usability tests with colleagues or friends.
-This is a shortcut to validate the general direction and key aspects of the solution such as flow of information and interaction patterns.
+It begins with a high volume of ideas through sketching and experimentation and narrowing down the possible approaches to one or two to develop further and test starting with paper prototypes, developing further on to digital wireframes and clickable prototypes.
+Quick fixes here would include guerilla-style testing of paper sketches and running some informal usability tests with colleagues or friends.
+This is a shortcut to validate the general direction and key aspects of the solution such as the flow of information and interaction patterns.

 3) Launching and Measuring: This stage sees the project transitioning into launch mode.
 The design team here is heavily involved during the implementation phase to ensure that the user requirements are being carried through to the final product.
 It includes providing regular feedback and working in tandem with the development team, or doing QA testing on beta versions of a product to validate if intended processes are in place.

-With the increasing global focus on digitalization, UX has notably transcended aesthetics, and plays a vital role across product development phases.
+With the increasing global focus on digitalization, UX has notably transcended aesthetics and plays a vital role across product development phases.
 Design thinking has now become an integral part of product development for industry giants like Airbnb, Nike, Apple, and several others.

 In the absence of UX research, a product or service is created based on the assumptions of user needs.
 Erroneously-defined requirements is a crucial factor contributing to the eventual failure/ under-productivity of a product or service.
 Not only does it result in the lowering of profits, the additional funds required for correctional measures further dents company funds.

-“You can use an eraser on the drafting table or a sledge hammer on the construction site.”
+“You can use an eraser on the drafting table or a sledgehammer on the construction site.”

 – Frank Lloyd Wright